 What generally causes a hamstring tear or strain?

-- Poor running style/biomechanics due to poor activation and stabilisation, primarily through the core, pelvis and glutes.
+- Poor running style/biomechanics due to poor activation and stabilization, primarily through the core, pelvis, and glutes.

 - You didn’t warm up appropriately

 How do you deal with it?
 You come to the Best Remedial Massage Brisbane clinic